NicolasFlamel1/Ledger-MimbleWimble-Coin/docs/apdu.md

 #### Description

 Applies an offset to the transaction's blinding factor in the app's internal transaction state.
+Returns the secret nonce index if transaction is send and doesn't have a secret nonce.

 #### Encoding